Javascript Operators

 • Operators are used in programming to assign new values, compare values, test values, update values, perform arithmetic on values, etc.

-• operators are used to manipulate variables in a number of ways.
+• In short, operators are used to manipulate variables in a number of ways.

 • So far, we’ve only really dealt with the default assignment operator, =, like when we say:

-var usingAssignmentOperator = "<-- Thats the common assignment operator";
+var usingAssignmentOperator = “the equals sign is the assignment operator”

 • In total, there are seven categories of operators in JavaScript.